CMUEberlyCenter/eberly-data-filter-and-repair/README.md

                         removewhitespace.
 Separate with | to run multiple filters.
-Filters are executed left to right as they are specified in this argument -t,--target <arg>      Target column to modify, numeric index You can specify a single index, a comma separated list of indices, a range such as 1-4 or a combination
+Filters are executed left to right as they are specified in this argument -s,--salt <arg>        Allows you to specify a common salt string to be used by the hash function in the hashcode filter.
+ -t,--target <arg>      Target column to modify, numeric index You can
+                        specify a single index, a comma separated list of indices, a range such as 1-4 or a combination